wllzhang/BirthdayRS/README.md

 ### Continuous Integration (CI)

-The following checks run automatically on each push or Pull Request:
+Each push or Pull Request will automatically run the following checks:

 1. **Code Testing**
    - Run unit tests